-Skunks are relatively harmless.
-Really.
-Aside from their overpowering odour, healthy skunks pose very little threat to humans.
-They are shy animals and scare easily.
-Often, startling them is enough to cause them to leave your premises.
-Skunks do not have very good eyesight and, as many dog owners know, they can be quick with their one method of self-defence when they are caught off guard.
-They’d much prefer to just escape.
-Skunks who build their dens under decks or porches, however, can be difficult to remove.
-It takes the specialized skunk removal skills of our Ottawa technicians to get the job done safely and humanely.
+Aside from their overpowering odour, healthy skunks pose very little threat to Ottawa residents.
+They are shy animals and can scare easily.
+Skunks do not have very good eyesight and, as many dog owners know, they can be quick with their one method of self-defense when they are caught off guard.
+Well-suited to the urban environment, skunks build their dens under decks, sheds or porches, which can lead to conflict with pets and homeowners.
+Removal of skunks from these hard to reach areas can be difficult and oftentimes smelly.
+It takes the specialized skunk removal skills of our Ottawa technicians to get the job done safely, humanely and permanently.

 Spring can be a particularly smelly time of year when skunks are around.
 The reason is due to the frequency with which females utilize their spray to let a male know she is decidedly uninterested in his advances!

 When a female does mate with a male, she has nothing more to do with him after the act is complete.
 She goes through her entire pregnancy alone and raises her babies on her own as well.

 If a female skunk has babies with her, she is very protective of them.
 This is one occasion when a skunk may become aggressive and removing a mother and her offspring takes particular care.

 The striped skunk is the most well-known of the 12 skunk species on the planet, and it is the only resident of Ottawa.
 One other species, the western spotted skunk, is the only other type found in Canada but makes its home in British Columbia.